Im-Hassan-wd/metrix/README.md

 ## Introduction

-This project is a React application built to fulfill the requirements of the Frontend Engineer role technical assessment at [Company Name].
+This project is a React application built to fulfill the requirements of the Frontend Engineer role technical assessment at [Morgan and Hunt].
 The goal of this project is to create a webpage that adheres to the provided design while ensuring responsiveness on various devices and screen sizes.
-The page will be styled using CSS, SCSS, or CSS-in-JS to closely match the design, and interactive elements will be incorporated as needed.
+The page was styled using CSS to closely match the design, and interactive elements will be incorporated as needed.

 ## Technologies && Libraries Used